paolopedrigal/desktop-cleaner/README.md

-# directory-cleaner
+# desktop-cleaner
-To clean clutter that is in your folder.
+To clean clutter that is on your machine's desktop.

 Tasks:
 1. To put all screenshots in a single folder, called "Screenshots", sorted in order by date